Broadway-Bound Dancer Workshop 2013

 Former students and graduates can be found performing, teaching, or managing throughout the world, from Broadway and L.A. to Tokyo and beyond.

-**Please note: For workshops and intensives, wearing eyeglasses during dance class is prohibited, in accordance with the Ann Lacy School of American Dance and Arts Management policies and procedures.
+**Please note: For workshops and intensives, wearing eyeglasses during dance class is prohibited, in accordance with the Ann Lacy School of American Dance and Entertainment policies and procedures.
 Thank you for your understanding.